 - When your glucose levels are low, such as when you haven't eaten in a while, the liver breaks down stored glycogen into glucose to keep your glucose level within a normal range.

 In type 2 diabetes, this process doesn't work well.
 Instead of moving into your cells, sugar builds up in your bloodstream.
-As blood sugar levels increase, the insulin-producing beta cells in the pancreas release more insulin, but eventually these cells become impaired and can't make enough insulin to meet the body's demands.
+As blood sugar levels increase, the insulin-producing beta cells in the pancreas release more insulin.
+Eventually these cells become impaired and can't make enough insulin to meet the body's demands.

 Factors that may increase your risk of type 2 diabetes include:

 - Fat distribution.
-If you store fat mainly in the abdomen, you have a greater risk of type 2 diabetes than if you store fat elsewhere, such as in your hips and thighs.
-Your risk of type 2 diabetes rises if you're a man with a waist circumference above 40 inches (101.6 centimeters) or a woman with a waist that's greater than 35 inches (88.9 centimeters).
+Storing fat mainly in your abdomen — rather than your hips and thighs — indicates a greater risk.
+Your risk of type 2 diabetes rises if you're a man with a waist circumference above 40 inches (101.6 centimeters) or a woman with a measurement above 35 inches (88.9 centimeters).

 - Family history.
 The risk of type 2 diabetes increases if your parent or sibling has type 2 diabetes.